-The ridgeline off of Mt.
-Princeton is an incredible position!
-Find the right line off to keep your day Type 2, then make your way to the Colorado Trail for a well-earned rest of your adrenal system.
-We’ll be taking Yale’s East Ridge route to the summit of Mt.
-Yale for excellent views!
+The summit of Mt.
+Princeton gives one a commanding view of the next mountain summit on Mt.
+Yale!
+Drop into the Maxwell Creek drainage and join up with the Colorado Trail for a well-earned rest of your adrenal system.
+We’ll be taking Yale’s Southeast Slopes route to the summit of Yale for more excellent views!

 Nolan’s 14 Line Stats